binaryphile/fluentfp/README.md

 }
 ```

-Let's print the active users with FluentFP:
+Now print the active users with FluentFP:

 ```go
 // We need to type-convert to a fluent slice first.